Skip to main content

 How Neem Compounds Work

-Neem's bioactive compounds work through multiple complementary pathways.
-Nimbidin and quercetin support healthy cellular glucose response, while flavonoids and terpenoids provide antioxidant protection to pancreatic cells.
-This multi-compound approach means Neem supports metabolic health from several angles simultaneously.
+Neem's bioactive compounds work through several complementary pathways.
+Nimbidin and quercetin are traditionally associated with healthy glucose metabolism, while flavonoids and terpenoids provide antioxidant support.
+This multi-compound profile reflects Neem's traditional use in everyday metabolic wellbeing.

 Standardisation